VamspireHallo/Francais/README.md

 # Francais

-Program designed for logic based testing of vocabulary of the basic Frnech language.
+Program designed for logic based testing of vocabulary of the basic French language.

 Utilizing lesson plans from French 1,2,3,4a